dotnet/docs/docs/framework/wcf/feature-details/workflow-service-host-internals.md

  This diagram shows three different endpoints, an application endpoint, a workflow control endpoint, and a workflow hosting endpoint.
 The application endpoint receives messages that are bound for a specific workflow instance.
 The workflow control endpoint listens for control operations.
 The workflow hosting endpoint listens for messages that cause <xref:System.ServiceModel.WorkflowServiceHost> to load and execute non-service workflows.
 As shown in the diagram all messages are processed through the WCF runtime.
 Workflow service instance throttling is achieved by using the <xref:System.ServiceModel.Description.ServiceThrottlingBehavior.MaxConcurrentInstances%2A> property.
 This property will limit the number of concurrent workflow service instances.
 When this throttle is exceeded any additional requests for new workflow service instances or requests to activate persisted workflow instances will be queued.
 The queued requests are processed in FIFO order regardless of whether they are requests for a new instance or a running, persisted instance.
 Host policy information is loaded that determines how unhandled exceptions are dealt with, and how idle workflow services are unloaded and persisted.
 For more information about these topics see [How to: Configure Workflow Unhandled Exception Behavior with WorkflowServiceHost](../../../../docs/framework/wcf/feature-details/config-workflow-unhandled-exception-workflowservicehost.md) and [How to: Configure Idle Behavior with WorkflowServiceHost](../../../../docs/framework/wcf/feature-details/how-to-configure-idle-behavior-with-workflowservicehost.md).
 Workflow instances are persisted according to host policies and are reloaded when needed.
 For more information about workflow persistence see: [How to: Configure Persistence with WorkflowServiceHost](../../../../docs/framework/wcf/feature-details/how-to-configure-persistence-with-workflowservicehost.md), [Creating a Long-running Workflow Service](../../../../docs/framework/wcf/feature-details/creating-a-long-running-workflow-service.md), and [Workflow Persistence](../../../../docs/framework/windows-workflow-foundation/workflow-persistence.md).

- The following illustration shows what the WorkflowServiceHost.Open is called:
+ The following illustration shows the flow when WorkflowServiceHost.Open is called:

  ![Diagram that shows the flow when WorkflowServiceHost.Open is called.](./media/workflow-service-host-internals/workflow-service-host-open.gif)